-In the months leading up to the day where I left my job, I was terrified.
-I didn’t know what I was going to do, I was fearing the uncertainty of it all, and I didn’t have much of a plan together.
+I didn’t know what to do; I feared the uncertainty of it all, and I didn’t have much of a plan together.

-I knew deep down that I wanted to travel and be running my own business.
+Deep down, I knew I wanted to travel and run my own business.
 But I realized that simply knowing that wasn’t going to get me very far when it came to making one of the most difficult decisions of my life.

-I spent the better part of a year in this job purgatory where I didn’t know what I truly wanted, and what the best course of action would be.
+I spent the better part of a year in this job purgatory, where I didn’t know what I truly wanted or the best course of action.

 However, in the summer of 2009, I started putting together the pieces that would allow me to make one of the best decisions of my life: leaving my job to become a full-time entrepreneur.

-Today we’re going to talk about 6 questions that cannot be compromised on.
+Today, we’re covering six questions that cannot be compromised on.

-You need to have solid answers to each of these if you want to be confident going into your job change.
-Use this as an assessment of where you’re currently at and where you want to be.
+You need solid answers to each of these if you want to be confident going into your job change.
+So, use this to assess where you’re currently at and where you want to be.

 When Should You Quit Your Job?